 Diana is a Senior Associate General Counsel at Walmart Global eCommerce (GEC).
 She currently leads the IP team for GEC which supports all IP litigation and pre-litigation disputes for Walmart U.S. and GEC, as well as GEC's patent portfolio.
 Prior to joining Walmart, Diana spent most of her career at Morrison and Foerster, primarily practicing patent litigation.
 She is also a registered patent attorney.
 Diana graduated with a B.S. in Chemical Engineering, magna cum laude, from UCLA, and holds a J.D. from Berkeley School of Law.

 Tej Singh is a associate in the Intellectual Property Litigation group at Kasowitz Benson Torres LLP.
 He has litigated patent cases in district courts and before the ITC, and is registered to practice before the USPTO.
 He received his J.D. from Santa Clara University School of Law.
-During law school, he served as a judicial extern for the Honorable Ronald M. Whyte of the U.S. District Court for the Northern District of California.
+During law school, he served as a judicial extern in the chambers of the Honorable Ronald M. Whyte of the U.S. District Court for the Northern District of California.

 Christine is Managing Director of Black Letter Discovery’s San Francisco office.
 She is responsible for managing and developing new and existing client relationships, negotiating contracts related to client services and eDiscovery management, as well as working with the CEO to identify strategic initiatives and growth opportunities.
 Prior to joining BLD, she was IP counsel at a start-up software company where she managed the company’s patent portfolio and worked on implementing various intellectual property strategies.
 Christine received her J.D. from Santa Clara University School of Law where she served as Technical Editor for the Santa Clara Computer & Technology Law Journal, and her B.S. in both Biochemistry and Cell & Molecular Biology from the University of Washington.
 Christine is a member of the California State Bar and registered to practice before the United States Patent and Trademark Office.